leoarequipa/Urdu-ASR-SOTA/README.md

 > **Note:** The Urdu dataset is limited to 3 hours of data, and it is not enough to achieve better results.

-It took a while to understand what I was missing initially, as the WER was very high.
-In this project, I was focused on removing symbols and hyperparameter optimization.
-To achieve the state-of-the-art status, I have trained the model on 200 Epochs which took 4 hours to train on 4 A100 GPUs.
+It took a while to understand what I was missing.
+The WER and the training losses were not decresing.
+So, I started focusing on text processing and hyperparameter optimization.
+To achieve the state-of-the-art status, I trained the model on 200 `Epochs` which took 4 hours on **4 A100 GPUs** (OVH Cloud).
 Finally, I have boosted the wav2vec2 model using the ngrams language model.
-The final results improved drastically from 56 to 46 WER.
+The final results improved drastically from **56** to **46** WER.

 ## Model Finetunning